-For the 141 crop producers, the average non-crop related revenues were just less than 4% of total receipts.
-The bulk of the average receipts are generated from crop sales (82%), crop related government payments (12%), and crop insurance (3%).
-In contrast, the livestock producers received approximately 5% of their receipts from crop activities and another 9% from other non-livestock revenue sources.
-The diversified category generated more revenue from crop related activities (57%) than from livestock production, which generated 39% of total revenue.
+For the 125 crop producers, the average non-crop related revenues were approximately 5% of total receipts.
+The bulk of the average receipts are generated from crop sales (83%), crop related government payments (10%), and crop insurance (2%).
+In contrast, the livestock producers received approximately 6% of their receipts from crop activities and another 11% from other non-livestock revenue sources.
+The diversified category generated slightly less revenue from crop related activities (46%) than from livestock production, which generated 50% of total revenue.

 Table 5 provides a comparison of the asset and debt levels for the different types of producer participants.
-The level of investment in real estate is lowest for crop farms, at \$277 per productive acre.
-Livestock ranches own the lowest proportion of their acres; however, they have an average of \$667 per acre invested in land.
-The diversified farms own the highest proportion of their productive acres (55%) and have \$756 invested per acre.
-Investment in machinery is similar for the crop farms and diversified operations at close to \$200 per acre and is lowest for livestock ranches at \$130 per acre.
+The level of investment in real estate is lowest for crop farms, at \$298 per productive acre.
+Livestock ranches own the highest proportion of their acres, and they have an average of \$769 per acre invested in land.
+The diversified farms have \$813 invested per acre.
+Investment in machinery is similar for the crop farms and diversified operations at between \$175 and \$200 per acre and is lowest for livestock ranches at \$114 per acre.

-Crop and livestock operations have a similar 42% overall debt-to-asset ratio.
-Crop farms have a lower level of long term and intermediate debt per acre as compared to livestock ranches, but also hold much less in real estate assets per acre.
-Livestock ranches appear to be most highly leveraged on
+Crop operations have the lowest debt-to-asset ratio at 37%.
+Crop farms have a lower level of long term and similar level of intermediate debt per acre as compared to livestock ranches, but also hold much less in real estate assets per acre.
+Diversified farms have the highest debt-to-asset ratio of 46%, but have the lowest intermediate debt of \$62 per acre.
+They have the highest long-term debt per acre of the three groups with \$311 per productive acre, which is primarily attributed to their level of investment in real estate.